-8.20 The auditors of XYZ Bhd highlighted a material uncertainty related to going concern on XYZ Bhd in its latest audited financial statements for the financial year ended 30 June 2017 ("Financial Statement").
+8.20 The auditors of XYZ Bhd express an emphasis of matter on XYZ Bhd's ability to continue as a going concern in its latest audited financial statements for the financial year ended 30 June 2009 ("Financial Statement").
 XYZ Bhd's shareholders' equity on a consolidated basis based on the Financial Statement was 60% of its issued and paid up capital (excluding treasury shares).

-However, XYZ Bhd's subsequent quarterly results for the period ended 30 September 2017 ("quarterly results") shows that its shareholders' equity has reduced to 35% of its issued and paid up capital (excluding treasury shares).
+However, XYZ Bhd's subsequent quarterly results for the period ended 30 September 2009 ("quarterly results") shows that its shareholders' equity has reduced to 35% of its issued and paid up capital (excluding treasury shares).